Coneriys/apache4/docs/content/user-guides/websocket.md

 WebSocket is a communication protocol that provides full-duplex communication channels over a single TCP connection.
 WebSocket Secure (WSS) is the encrypted version of WebSocket, using TLS/SSL encryption.

-Traefik supports WebSocket and WebSocket Secure (WSS) out of the box.
-This guide will walk through examples of how to configure Traefik for different WebSocket scenarios.
+apache4 supports WebSocket and WebSocket Secure (WSS) out of the box.
+This guide will walk through examples of how to configure apache4 for different WebSocket scenarios.

 ## Basic WebSocket Configuration